campbellcole/acad/README.md

 acad nicely integrates with MPD.
 If you do not have an existing MPD installation, you can simply set MPD's `music_directory` option to `$ACAD_DATA_FOLDER/audio`, as well as MPD's `playlist_directory` option to `$ACAD_DATA_FOLDER/playlists`.
-With this setup, your MPD library will be 1:1 with your SoundCloud playlists.
+With this setup, your MPD library will be 1:1 with your playlists.

 If you already have an MPD library set up, symlink `$ACAD_DATA_FOLDER/audio` to your existing `music_directory`.
 You will likely have to change `mpd_music_dir` to make sure the playlist definitions correctly reference the